- Chhorvy is a community fishery activist in Cambodia.

 “I used to see fish swimming in the water in front of my house on the river, and when I put out a little net, I would get a lot of fish.
 There were a lot of trees when I was young, and when the river was not closed off … it was different from now.”

-“Since they constructed the hydropower dam, there are no more bamboo groves, no rivers, no riverbanks, we can just see the water, there are fewer trees like before.
-Many of the farmers, since the hydropower dam construction, now go fish at the reservoir.”
+“Since they constructed the hydropower dam, there are no more bamboo groves, no rivers, no riverbanks," Chhorvy said.
+"We can just see the water.
+There are fewer trees like before.
+Many of the farmers, since the hydropower dam construction, now go fish at the reservoir.

 “I heard there was a plan about the dam, but we did not understand, there’s power and water power supply — so I wanted to have it, but after the dam was constructed, I feel that I have lost something.
 Loss of animal habitat and loss of fish population, so it’s a lot different from before.
 The forest has disappeared, and the weather is hotter.”